JeffDeCola/my-go-examples/messaging/protobuf-NATS-request-reply/README.md

 # protobuf-NATS-request-reply example

-`protobuf-NATS-request-reply` _is an example of using NATS (request/reply) as a pipe to send protobuf messages.
+_Using NATS (request/reply) as a pipe to send protobuf messages.
 This is a model for a subscriber sending a msg with a request and getting a reply back from a subscriber.
 This is also a model for **one-to-many** communication._